Atelfo/Atelfo.github.io/_posts/2025-12-07-going-direct.md

 > "I think we do three things better than others.
 One we talked about already, which is **cycle time**.
 It's a basic concept, but if you can make software faster than someone else, you're going to win.
 And the same in the drug business....
 Often we do serial clinical trials and by the end of the product lifestyle you get the final indication. **We're trying to stack them all into the beginning, so that's expensive, but we're in a position to do that.
 It's not risky actually.**"

-Of all the pharma companies, Lilly is the best positioned to find the next business model evolution that allows them to escape competition, at least for now.
+Of all the pharma companies, Lilly is the best positioned to find the next business model evolution that allows them to escape competition (for now, at least).

 So, why did Ricks go on a tech podcast?
 Because he's not running a traditional pharmaceutical company anymore.
 Or at least, he doesn't want you to think of it that way.